 The Nederlander Organization regains management of The National after acquiring JAM Theatricals.

 Looking at history requires us not only to examine the past but how that past is presented to us.
 This is where historiography comes in.
 Historiography refers to the writing of history and the theories that govern historical study and representation.
 In putting together this timeline, the dramaturg has had to make decisions about what to include, what to exclude, and how to describe some key moments in the history of The National Theatre and the United States.
-Granted, part of the process came down to style: “Too much gray here?
-Or blue?
-Too many pictures?”
-Nevertheless, if you look closely, you might notice a few key themes.
+If you look closely, you might notice a few key themes.
 Give it some thought and then consider the following questions:

 - What commonalities can you find between some of the events listed here?